tue-robotics/hero_bringup/README.md

 #### First install

 1. Download the latest `hero-display.AppImage` from <https://github.com/tue-robotics/hero-display/releases>
-2. Move the file to `/opt/tue/bin/hero-display.AppImage`
+2. Move the file to `sudo mv ./hero-display.AppImage /opt/tue/bin/hero-display.AppImage` It might be needed to create the target directory: `sudo mkdir -p /opt/tue/bin`
-3. Make sure all users have all rights: `(sudo) chmod a+rwx /opt/tue/bin/hero-display.AppImage`
+3. Make sure all users have all rights: `sudo chmod a+rwx /opt/tue/bin/hero-display.AppImage`
 4. On HERO (hsr-hmi user) go to **Startup Applications** and add a new item with `/opt/tue/bin/hero-display.AppImage` as command.
 5. Run it once manually or reboot HERO